Cirolana harfordi: Life cycle

-Female Cirolana harfordi will give birth one or two times during their two year lifespan.
+Female Cirolana harfordi will give birth one or two times during their two-year lifespan.
 Like all members of the superorder Peracarida, they lay their eggs directly into a special pouch called the marsupium, located between the 3rd and 6th walking legs.
 The young are brooded here for 3 to 4 months while they undergo several molts, after which they emerge as mancae, or juveniles that closely resemble the adult form.
 Each brood contains 18 to 68 young.

 Human interactions

 When Cirolana harfordi group into large aggregations, they can become a concern for humans and fisheries.
 The isopods can attack living fish, especially those cultured in nets or caught in traps, and kill them.
-There is also at least one report of a C. harfordi swarm biting and hospitalizing a teenager in Melbourne, Australia.
-The species does not usually reach aggregation densities great enough to pose a concern, but in Australia, C. harfordi is an invasive species and lacks natural predators to limit its population growth.
+There is also one report of a potential C. harfordi swarm biting and hospitalizing a teenager in Melbourne, Australia.
+Another expert thought the injuries were caused by an Amphipod species instead of an Isopod, however The species does not usually reach aggregation densities great enough to pose a concern, but in Australia, C. harfordi is an invasive species and lacks natural predators to limit its population growth.